 Scholarships and mentoring through college and beyond.

 Long before The Bridge Foundation had a name, the work was already being done.
-David Fisher spent years in the field as a private trainer and coach, personally guiding more than 100 student athletes through the college recruiting process and athletic development programs through organizations like Steer for Student Athletes and Elite Squad Baseball.
+Dave Fisher spent years in the field as a private trainer and coach, personally guiding more than 100 student athletes through the college recruiting process and athletic development programs through organizations like Steer for Student Athletes and Elite Squad Baseball.
 The results were clear.
 So was the need to scale.

 Level the playing field for student athletes who lack access to the information, resources, and guidance needed to compete for college opportunities.